 53 Lexington St, London W1F 9AS

 Originally starting out as street food, Bao hit Soho in a big way.
-A seat at the small restaurant quickly became - and remained - one of the hottest spots in town.
-It's rare not to have to wait for a table, but their signature bao buns have always made that wait worth the while.
+A seat at the small restaurant quickly became - and remains - one of the hottest spots in town, but at least you can now book.
+Their signature bao buns have always made that wait worth the while.
 The pork bao is easily one of London's top dishes but everything here is worth having.
-Go in a group and order the entire menu, ideally.
-Also try: Head northwards to Fitzrovia for the second Bao, where you can book some tables.
+Seriously consider ordering the entire menu.

 For over 100 years this Piccadilly institution has been serving up oysters and other seafood to London's well-heeled clientele.
 Nowadays it's a more egalitarian establishment, presided over by chef-patron Richard Corrigan who has run things here for more than a decade.
 And while oysters are still very much the thing here - with an annual shucking contest to mark the beginning of the natives season - everything else is given just as much care and attention.
 They even smoke their own salmon up on the rooftop.